0xM4hm0ud/CTF-Writeups/GPN CTF 2024/Pwning/Dreamer/README.md

 ![image](https://github.com/0xM4hm0ud/CTF-Writeups/assets/80924519/d1ea21aa-9222-4c30-9c5c-fe9a5b553390)

-So now we can call the win function and get the flag:
+So now it will return to the win function and get the flag:

 ![image](https://github.com/0xM4hm0ud/CTF-Writeups/assets/80924519/5955a1f1-c367-4f36-981d-174acd598437)